L-Theanine: How It Works Benefits, Dosage, and More

 By Adin Smith, MS | Posted July 14, 2022

-L-theanine is a naturally occurring amino acid found in tea leaves that promotes sleep and supports a relaxed state of mind.Wang, et al. How does tea L-theanine buffer stress and anxiety.
+L-theanine is a naturally occurring amino acid found in tea leaves that supports a relaxed state of mind.Wang, et al. How does tea L-theanine buffer stress and anxiety.
 Food Sci.
 Hum.Wellness.
 2022.
 May;11(3):467-475.

 Because tea is the world’s second most popular beverage, billions of people ingest L-theanine daily.